Manufacturing Fun Facts

 We thought you may find the following facts about working in manufacturing interesting and help to assure you that careers in manufacturing are of high value.

-In 2016, there are currently 12.3 million manufacturing workers in the United States.
-This accounts for 9 percent of the workforce.
+As of October 2020, there are 12.3 million manufacturing workers in the United States.
+This accounts for 9 percent of the total workforce population.

 Manufacturing workers are paid above the national average.

 Some people assume that manufacturing is a low-paying industry with little-to-no incentives for workers, but this couldn’t be further from the truth.
+Wages for manufacturing workers average between $23-28 an hour.
 As both private and public entities place a greater emphasis on U.S. manufacturing and the benefits it offers, we will likely see this number increase in the years to come.
+(Source: Bureau of Labor Statistics.)

-Over the next decade, nearly 3½ million manufacturing jobs will likely be needed, and 2 million are expected to go unfilled due to the skills gap.
+Over the next decade, nearly 6 million manufacturing jobs will likely be needed, and nearly half are expected to go unfilled due to the skills gap.

-Moreover, according to a recent report, 80 percent of manufacturers report a moderate or serious shortage of qualified applicants for skilled and highly-skilled production positions.
+Moreover, according to a recent report, 89% of manufacturers report a moderate or serious shortage of qualified applicants for skilled and highly-skilled production positions.
 (Source: Deloitte and the Manufacturing Institute.)

-U.S. manufacturing is the world's tenth largest economy.
+U.S. manufacturing is the world's eighth largest economy.

 The U.S. manufacturing sector is so huge that if it were its own country, it would rank as the eighth-largest world economy.
 (Source: Bureau of Economic Analysis, International Monetary Fund.)